uwu/radio/docs/SERVICES.md

  - Do actual work
  - Make scheduled events happen

+## DataService

+- Load all data off of the disk and be the central source of it
+  * songs
+  * submitters
+  * quotes

 ## QueueService

-The queue service has three jobs:
+The queue service has two jobs:
- - Load all songs off of the disk and be the central source of this data
  - Keep track of the current randomised queue
  - Select songs from the queue when requested, and shuffle the queue once used